SujoyPaul0/The-Odin-Project/notes/README.md

 # HTML vs CSS vs JS:

     HTML, CSS, and JavaScript are the three foundational coding languages for web development.
 HTML (Hypertext Markup Language) establishes the structure and content of a webpage, acting as its building blocks.
 CSS (Cascading Style Sheets) focuses on styling, determining the visual look, feel, layout, and responsive features of the HTML document.
 JavaScript is a robust language that adds interactivity to a website by enabling changes to HTML and CSS elements after the site loads, powering features like animations and interactive menus.
 Knowing these languages provides greater control over your website's appearance, functionality, and helps in diagnosing issues.
 Free resources like Codecademy are available for learning them.

+# What is HTML

+    HTML defines a webpage's structure and content, requiring explicit coding rather than menus found in word processors.
+You tell the browser what everything is using "elements," which are comprised of opening and closing "tags" (e.g., `<p>` and `</p>`).
+Content is placed between these tags, and line breaks or extra spaces in code are meaningless without explicit tags.

+    HTML employs predefined, "semantic" elements, meaning their names convey their purpose (e.g., `<h1>` for heading, `<footer>` for footer).
+Using correct semantic HTML is crucial for web accessibility, enabling users with screen readers, keyboards, or other navigation methods to interact effectively with the site.
+It's best to learn essential, frequently used elements rather than attempting to memorize all existing tags.